-Fig.~\ref{fig:NA2} depicts the upper and lower boundaries for the same scenario, as in Fig.~\ref{fig:NA1}.
-The bounds for the quadratic terms are fairly tight, and the gap between these two bounds is not as large as for the MAC conditions.
-Thus, the number of MAC conditions is more affected by how we choose different subsets for D2D transmission (compared to the quadratic terms).
-Nevertheless, the role of D2D transmission in reducing the total number of quadratic terms is notable.
-By choosing five different subsets for D2D transmission, we can reduce the total number of quadratic terms (in this case) to~$80 \%$. \begin{remark} For the ease of exposition, $\tau+L = K$ is assumed in the equations and algorithms throughout this paper.
+Fig.~\ref{fig:NA2} depicts the upper and lower boundaries for the same scenario as in Fig.~\ref{fig:NA1}.
+The gap between these bounds is not as {considerable} as MAC conditions.
+Thus, compared to the quadratic terms, the number of MAC conditions is more affected by how different D2D subsets are selected for transmission.
+Nevertheless, the role of D2D transmissions in reducing the total number of quadratic terms is notable.
+For example, choosing five different D2D subsets for the considered case reduces the total number of quadratic terms by $20 \%$.

+\begin{remark} For ease of exposition, $\tau+L = K$ is assumed in the equations and algorithms throughout this paper.
 However, the proposed methods can be easily generalized to other regimes.
-For the case $\tau+L <K$, there are $\binom{K}{\tau+L}$ orthogonal transmission phases, where all the equations in this paper are valid separately for each of these phases.
+For example, in case $\tau+L <K$, there are $\binom{K}{\tau+L}$ orthogonal transmission phases.
+All the equations in this paper are valid separately for each phase.
 Similarly, for the case $\tau+L > K$, $\tau + L$ should be replaced with $K$ in all the equations.
 Moreover, for the restricted spatial DoF scenario~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}, discussed also in Section~\ref{sec:restrictedDoF}, $\tau+L$ should be changed to $\tau+\alpha$.
 Finally, the $\beta$ parameter introduced in~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18} can be easily applied to the proposed equations by changing $M_\text{T}$ to $P\binom{\tau+\beta}{\tau+1}$, and $W$ to $\binom{\tau+\beta-1}{\tau}$, where $\alpha, \ \beta$ and $P$ are defined in Section~\ref{sec:restrictedDoF}. \end{remark}